ra5hard/_virtiserv/README.md

 Agreed To Sentinel-3 EULA: True
 Protection and maintenance of user profile information is described in NASA's Web Privacy Policy

-For questions regarding the EOSDIS Earthdata Login, please contact Earthdata Support
+For questions regarding the @EOSDIS-NASA Earthdata Login, please contact Earthdata Support

 V 4.231.25 Home NASA Accessibility